dollar today | The blue rose again and the market wonders if a new bull run begins - California18

 What is the official dollar price

-In the wholesale market, the US currency is obtained at an average of $201.86.
+In the wholesale market, the US currency is placed at an average of $204.53.

 The currency gap